griquelme/tidyms2/docs/overview/sample.rst

     Sample data level models

 A sample stores metadata from an individual measurement.
 It contains the required information to access the sample raw data including path to the raw data file, MS level, start acquisition time and end acquisition time.
 It also contains information associated with the assay design, such as sample group, sample order and sample batch.
+The sample model can also store arbitrary sample metadata, as long as it is JSON serializable.
 A :term:`Region Of Interest <ROI>` stores a region extracted from a sample raw data which may contain information about chemical species of interest.
 There is a many-to-one relationship between ROIs and a sample.
 In an :term:`LC-MS` assay an :term:`EIC` would be modelled as a ROI.
 A :term:`feature` defines where a chemical species is located in a ROI.
 The term feature is borrowed from the machine learning field, and is used to highlight the fact that, even if a feature is associated with a single chemical species, its chemical identity is not known.
 There is a many-to-one relationship between features and a ROI.
 In an :term:`LC-MS` assay a chromatographic peak would be modelled as a Feature.
 A Feature